-Taking steps to understand the issue on your woodlot Private landowners and woodlot owners can begin taking actions to enable their woods to adapt to climate change.
-The Northern Forests Climate Hub and The Northern Institute of Applied Climate Science has partnered up with regional partners and the Natural Resources Conservation Service (NRCS) to develop a series of brochures that describe how to assess climate-related risks at a woodlot, and describe specific adaptation strategies that can be taken to respond to climate change.
+Taking steps to understand the issue on your woodlot Private landowners and woodlot owners can begin taking action to enable their woods to adapt to climate change.
+The Northern Forests Climate Hub and The Northern Institute of Applied Climate Science have partnered up with regional partners and the Natural Resources Conservation Service (NRCS) to develop a series of brochures that describe how to assess climate-related risks at a woodlot, and describe specific adaptation strategies that can be taken to respond to climate change.
 NRCS programs and practices can help landowners achieve their goals while supporting climate adaptation.
-Find climate adaptation options related to agriculture, grazing and livestock, forests, managing for carbon, wetlands and wildlife habitat management.
+Find climate adaptation options related to agriculture, grazing and livestock, forests, managing carbon, wetlands, and wildlife habitat management.

 Adaptation Resources for Ecosystems